Computer Buying Guide

 Personal Use: Students and staff are advised to purchase computers listed under "Small Business" or "Business" categories rather than from "Consumer" product lines.
 Follow the specifications listed below to gain the most longevity from your computer.

 Enterprise Systems Use and University-Owned Computers: Faculty and staff who use Drexel Core Enterprise Business Applications (Banner, Hyperion, etc.) should contact their system administrators or the Help Desk (215-895-2020) to review compatibility requirements.
 Purchase computers through Drexel Smart Source standard configurations.
 Purchased computers must be compatible with the University standard security and encryption software, and in line with the associated Drexel policies.

-*Many departments (e.g., Engineering, Nursing and Health Professions, and Business) require Microsoft Windows for applications which are not available for Apple computers.
+*Many departments (e.g., Engineering and Business) require Microsoft Windows for applications which are not available for Apple computers.
 If you purchase a Mac, you must partition your hard drive with Bootcamp, Parallels, or VMWare and then install Windows before arriving on campus.
 See the JourneyEd link in DrexelOne for availability of partitioning software and Windows.
 Check with your department for specific requirements before you purchase.

-Core Enterprise Business Application Users: 64-bit Windows 7 Professional is strongly recommended.
-Use Smart Source available through DrexelOne and call your departmental or IRT tech support professional to arrange set up
+Core Enterprise Business Application Users: Use Smart Source, available through DrexelOne, and call your departmental or IT tech support professional to arrange set up.

 |Network and Wireless